nadavperetz/reactnd-project-myreads-starter/README.md

 # My Reads Project

-This is project is a Book Manager based on a starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
+This is project is a Book Manager web app, based on a starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).

 # Quickstart